How to Write Goals KRAs for Sales, Marketing, HR, IT, and Finance

 Having a well-defined set of KRAs for each job role has many advantages. including

 While most managers are aware of employee job responsibilities, they find it difficult to articulate employee goals in a written form.
+In such cases, it can be helpful to paraphrase the job expectations and objectives to ensure clarity and understanding.

 To help you in this area, we first share the approach to help you write SMART Goals using Job Descriptions (KRAs) and organization KPIs.